rainetenerelli/linkedin-scraper/README.md

 # linkedin-scraper
-Using Selenium and Beautiful Soup to scrape a Linkedin profile.
+Using Selenium to scrape a Linkedin profile.